dear-clouds/better-mdl/README.md

 * Links to IMDB/Trakt etc.
 * Ratings from IMDB/Rotten Tomatoes etc.
-* Link to Anilist for manga adaptations
+* Link to Anilist for Adaptations

 ### People pages